Exponea Data Security Commitment

-We are trying to create a strong security culture amongst all employees of Exponea.
+We aim to create a strong security culture amongst all employees of Exponea.
 We strongly believe that every employee is an essential part of our defense against potential security breaches.

-This culture has a strong impact on all employees and is present at all stages and everywhere, including the hiring process, employee on-boarding, but also as a part of the ongoing trainings that Exponea provides and company events to raise awareness.
-Before an employee joins Exponea, we perform a check of his/her background.
-All our employees must be familiar with our security policies and go through security training as part of the on-boarding process and receive regular security training throughout their stay here at Exponea.
-During the on-boarding process, new employees agree to our NDA and go through OWASP training.
+This culture has a strong impact on all employees and is present during the hiring process, employee onboarding and as a part of the employees ongoing training.
+Before an employee joins Exponea, we perform a check on their background.
+All our employees must be familiar with our security policies and go through security training as part of the onboarding process and receive regular security training throughout their stay here at Exponea.
+During the onboarding process, new employees agree to our NDA and go through OWASP training.
 This shows our commitment to keep the data of our customers secure.

-All employees working at Exponea must follow our password security and lockout policy, must have 2FA authentication, must have a secure Wi-Fi connection, or alternatively, be connected to our VPN when working remotely.
+All employees working at Exponea must follow our password security and lockout policy, use two factor authentication, have a secure Wi-Fi connection and be connected to our VPN when working remotely.
 Additionally, all of Exponea’s employees are using Okta which is a Single Sign-On service that enables them to securely access their accounts and applications.

-The developers in the IT segment receive instructions on topics like best coding and development practices, the principle of least privilege when granting access rights, etc. The IT department also attends technical presentations on security-related topics, receives regular updates on the newest issues from the Cybersecurity space in our security channel.
+Exponea’s developers in the IT segment receive instructions on topics including clean coding and development practices and the principle of least privilege when granting access rights..
+The IT department also attends technical presentations on security-related topics, receives regular updates on the newest issues from the Cybersecurity space in our security channel and is tested to ensure ongoing compliance.

 Our security monitoring is performed on information collected from internal network traffic and the knowledge of our vulnerabilities.
 Internal traffic is checked for any suspicious behavior.
 Network analysis and examination of system logs in order to identify unusual behavior are a vital part of monitoring.
 We place search alerts on public data repositories to look for security incidents and analyse system logs.